 To put it simply, the term diatonic refers to a selection of notes having no sharps or flats other than those prescribed by the key signature.
 For example, something that is diatonic to C major has the notes C, D, E, F, G, A and B, but no sharps or flats; something that is diatonic to C# major has the notes C#, D#, E#, F#, G#, A# and B#, but no flats or naturals; and so on.

 The Richter harmonica is what most people mean when they use the term "diatonic harmonica".
 In fact, the term Richter seems to be most commonly used to describe the tuning layout of the typical diatonic harmonica, although strictly speaking it actually describes the way the harmonica is constructed.
-The Richter System harmonica is a single reed diatonic, which means that each note on the instruments is sounded by one reed, as opposed to double reed diatonics such as the various octave and tremolo instruments where each note is sounded by a pair of reeds.
+The Richter System harmonica is a single reed diatonic, which means that each is sounded by one reed, as opposed to double reed diatonics, such as the various octave and tremolo instruments, where each note is sounded by a pair of reeds.
 The Richter harmonica has between four and sixteen holes in the mouthpiece, each hole being more or less square in shape and leading to a chamber which supplies air to two reeds, one blow reed and one draw reed:

 Richter harmonicas usually have some sort of "sandwich-style" construction with a comb placed between two reedplates, one reedplate (usually the upper reedplate) carrying the blow reeds the other (usually the lower one) carrying the draw reeds.
 Typically, the blow reeds are riveted at the end nearest the mouthpiece and the draw reeds are riveted at the end nearest the closed end of the chamber.

 The name for this style of construction comes from the person said to have invented it, either Anton Richter or Joseph Richter (or perhaps neither!) who either came from Haida or Haidau, hence the alternative term Haidaer (or Haidauer) System.
 Several dates are given for his invention and he is credited with adding draw notes to the harmonica and establishing the familiar tuning system most commonly used on this type of harmonica.
 However, solid historical evidence for this is lacking.
 Draw reeds were being used on aeolinas before the modern harmonica types were invented and the so-called "Richter tuning" was used on diatonic accordions and several other free reed instruments devised in Europe during the 1800s.
-In fact, the tuning of the Richter harmonicas has varied slightly over the years, although it usually has a pattern that gives repeated triads rooted on the tonic as blow notes and an extended 7th chord rooted on the fifth as the draw notes.
+In fact, the tuning of the Richter harmonicas has varied somewhat over the years, although it usually has a pattern that gives repeated triads rooted on the tonic as blow notes and an extended dominant chord rooted on the fifth as the draw notes.
 For example, a typical 10 hole Richter harmonica in the key of C is laid out like this:

-On larger harps, this pattern could be extended at each end:
+On larger harps, this pattern can be extended at each end:

 On smaller harps, just a section of the pattern is used:

-Sometimes the root of the draw chord is replaced with a seventh:
+On some older harps, the root of the draw chord was replaced with the seventh: